tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240219.md

 - C13H25NO4

-### Q: What is the most challenging monster in the Dungeons ô Dragons 5th Edition Monster Manual?
+### Q: What is the most challenging monster in the Dungeons & Dragons 5th Edition Monster Manual?
 - **Correct Answer:** Tarrasque
 - Beholder
 - Displacer Beast